American Electric Power Co. v. Connecticut: Significance

 The decision in this case confirms the EPA's primacy as the regulator of GHGs initially established in Massachusetts v.
 Environmental Protection Agency and limits the possibility of claiming federal common law public nuisance for climate change litigation.

 The decision in this case also impacted the decisions of similar climate change litigation.
 In Kivalina v.
 ExxonMobil Corporation, the city of Kivalina brought suit against 24 oil, gas, coal, and utility companies claiming the destruction of the coastal city of Kivalina, Alaska is being caused by activities of the energy industry that are resulting in global warming.
 An appeal was filed in the Ninth Circuit Court of Appeal, but it was rejected, holding that the plaintiff did not have standing under federal common law.
 Kivalina v.
 ExxonMobil Corporation followed the Supreme Court's decision in denying federal public nuisance claims of damages allegedly caused by GHGs as decided in American Electric Power Company v.
 Connecticut.

 In Comer v.
 Murphy Oil, the residents and owners of property along the Mississippi Gulf Coast filed a class action lawsuit against a multitude of oil, coal, and chemical companies, alleging that GHGs were emitted by the defendants, thereby contributing to air and sea temperature elevations, which caused glacial melting and rising sea levels.
 The foregoing actions fueled Hurricane Katrina, which caused damage to plaintiffs' property.
 This case was dismissed on two occasions.
-In Comer II, the court held that the CAA displaced the plaintiffs' public nuisance claim as in American Electric Power Company v.
+In Comer II, the Fifth Circuit held that the CAA displaced the plaintiffs' public nuisance claim as in American Electric Power Company v.
 Connecticut and also preempted state law.